skycoin/skywire-testnet/testnet_rules.md

 * **Official miner: 12 Skycoin / node**

 *Faulty orange pi's from official miners will be rewarded regardless of your uptime until you receive a replacement.
-If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.*
+If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.
+Since we are taking care of this manually you are requested to contact one of our team members (@asxtree @MrHodlr @Paperstream).*

+As soon as the pool size would be surpassed we will adjust the rewards: We will split up the Skycoin in the pool evenly between all nodes that are eligible for rewards.

 ### Requirement